 A bit of pesto trivia for you: Pesto Rosso literally translates to ‘red pesto’.
 It’s sometimes also known as pesto alla siciliana (pesto from Sicily).
 It’s a variation of the traditional green basil pesto (formerly known as pesto alla genovese, or pesto from Genoa).

 Green pesto is commonly made with basil, pine nuts, garlic, extra-virgin olive oil and hard Italian cheeses.
-Pesto rosso is similar to green pesto sauce, but it’s made with with a Sicilian spin focusing on the flavors of Southern Italy through the addition of tomatoes.
+Though you can also find green pestos made with leafy greens like arugula in this Rocket Pesto recipe.
+Pesto Rosso is similar to green pesto sauce, but it’s made with with a Sicilian spin focusing on the flavors of Southern Italy through the addition of tomatoes.

 What’s in this Pesto Rosso?